Importance of Overhead Mobility (Improve your Weightlifting and Throwing)

 What Are the Shoulder Stabilizers?

 1. The rotator cuff muscle group – this muscle group acts as a suction cup to help hold your humerous bone, tightly into the shoulder joint.
 They are also in charge of internally and externally rotating your shoulder

 2. The scapula ( shoulder blade ) stabilizer muscles – All movements of the shoulder, involve the coordinated movement of the scapula ( shoulder blades ).
 The scapula stabilizer muscles help control the movements and position of the shoulder blades.
 Strong scapular stabilizer muscles, help improve overall shoulder health.

 Achieving a functional increase in range of motion, takes time and practice.
-Our team would love to help.
+Our team at Westcoast SCI would love to help.
 Click the button below to book an appointment or give us a call to help improve shoulder mobility and shoulder strength.

-Check our the video below for our top three exercises for thoracic mobility.
+Check out the video below for our top three exercises for thoracic mobility.

 What can I do to relieve knee pain?The first in our monthly Physiotherapy series, we will be going throughout the body and telling you all you need...

 How to fix shoulder pain?Why scapular stability is important Your shoulder joint does not act in isolation to create movement in your arm.
 The...